Jean-Baptiste-Lasselle/apm-dokerized-build-from-source/README.md

 ### What's this ?

+An automated APM Build From Source.
+The recipe also shows how to standalone run APM, see : https://github.com/Jean-Baptiste-Lasselle/apm-dokerized-build-from-source

 Well actually it started with a build from source recipe, but suddenly :
 * I manage to tear off Atom IDE, its package manager : `APM`
 * `APM`'s build from source recipe packages `APM` **with** an embedded `NPM`